Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Removed fixed columns from view actions (crude and problematic).
 * Avoid image distortion when shrinking too large dimensions.
 * Use configured thumbnail mode also for shrinking original images.
+* Added support for different placements and styles for item actions (#1169).
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.1.0).

 ## ModuleStudio 1.0.2 (Oct 3, 2017)